phonedude/cs895-f20/assignments/jones/week-08-forensics-study/README.md

 * [Tabulate](https://pypi.org/project/tabulate/)
 * [Scipy](https://www.scipy.org/)

 The notebook is very rough with few descriptions to cover the code.
-To produce the [chord diagram](https://www.data-to-viz.com/graph/chord.html) seen in the slides, it must be run from [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) via `jupyter-lab`, not `jupyter notebook`.
+To produce the [chord diagram](https://www.data-to-viz.com/graph/chord.html) seen in slide 26, it must be run from [Jupyter Lab](https://blog.jupyter.org/jupyterlab-is-ready-for-users-5a6f039b8906) via `jupyter-lab`, not `jupyter notebook`.